Mobile Application - Moderator

 Stats

-The stats tab will show various information about the current event, such as the number of users (participants and moderators), current and total number of comments and current and total number of mic requests.
-If the Attendee PIN is required (enabled from the Dashboard under Settings), the Moderator may make this PIN visible on Display application by toggling the 'Display' button on at the top of the screen.
+The stats tab will show various information about the current event, such as the number of users, the event name, and the event description.
+If the Attendee PIN is required, the Moderator may make this PIN visible on Display application.

 'Guest' Moderator(s) Joining an Online Event